daikikuchi/Readable/README.md

 ### Dependencies
 - Please refer to package.json file.

+### to run API server
+  - Clone or download this repository
+  - run  npm install
+  - run  node server

+  Endpoint should be running on port 5001

 ### To run it locally
-  - Clone or download this repository
+  - Open another tab
   - run npm install
   - run npm start
   - Access it at http://localhost:3000/ to view the app.

 ### App Functionality

 - All application state is managed by the Redux store.
 State-based props are mapped from the store rather than stored as component state.